jgemmajr/andors-trail/ContentFormatReference/AndorsTrail_ContentFormatReference.md

   - When "requireType" is "**timerElapsed**", the "requireID" property must be a textual value matching the ID of a timer started by a dialogue.
 The "requireValue" must be a numerical value indicating the number of game rounds that must have passed since the timer was last started.

-  - When "requireType" is "**factionScore**", the "requireID" property must be a textual value matching the ID of a faction whose score was changed by a dialogue using the "alignmentChange" reward.
-The "requireValue" must be a numerical value (positive or negative) indicating the minimum score the player must have for this faction to fulfill this requirement.
+  - When "requireType" is "**factionScore**" or "**factionScoreEquals**", the "requireID" property must be a textual value matching the ID of a faction whose score was changed by a dialogue using the "alignmentChange" reward.
+The "requireValue" must be a numerical value (positive or negative) indicating the minimum or exact score the player must have for this faction to fulfill this requirement.

   - When "requireType" is "**spentGold**", the "requireID" property is unused, and the "requireValue" must be a numerical value indicating the total amount of gold that the player must have spent overall.